ericsson-innovate/hackathon-portal/data/Setup.md

 > Hackaton participants: Request hardware from the organizers.
 See AT&T or Ericsson booth for help.
 You will skip this step.

 #### Configure Head Unit Simulator
-> Hackaton participants: Request hardware from the organizers.
-See AT&T or Ericsson booth for help.
-Note: There has been some issues with network latency at the Developer Summit that causes slow response of the Head Unit.
+> There has been some issues with network latency at the Developer Summit that causes slow response of the Head Unit.
 We are looking for a workaround.

 ### Step 3:
 #### Installing App Framework